Compare Car Insurance Ireland

 Garage, driveway or public street

-Some insurance providers may offer a discount on your premium if you park your vehicle in a secured garage rather than on a public street.
+Some car insurance providers may offer a discount on your premium if you park your vehicle in a secured garage rather than on a public street.
 Review the options to see how much you can save.

 Type and model of car

 If you are in the market for a new or used car we would suggest shopping around for a quote before purchasing.
-Please note; the insurance premium will be based on the size of the engine and price of the vehicle.
+Please note; the car insurance premium will be based on the size of the engine and price of the vehicle.

-Consider buying online as some insurance providers may offer discounts for web based sales.
+Consider buying online as some providers may offer discounts for web based sales.
 Always read the terms and conditions carefully.

 Car Insurance Ireland